henkelmax/mod-gradle-scripts/readme.md

 This repository contains Gradle scripts that contain shared code between projects.
 This is intended to reduce the build script boilerplate in individual projects.

+## mod.gradle

+This script simplifies the configuration of a mod development environment including uploads to distribution platforms.

 This script supports:

 - Fabric Loom `1.4+`